tsuru/tsuru/docs/lxc.rst

     $ api &
     $ collector &

-One can see the logs in:
+You can see the logs in:

 .. highlight:: bash